thisisyll/WinPnpUtilGui/README.md

-# ✨ PnpUtilGui - A Graphical User Interface for PnPUtil ✨
+# ✨ WinPnpUtilGui - GUI for PnPUtil on Windows

 A simple C# Windows Forms application providing a GUI for managing device drivers via `pnputil.exe`.